 There are rules, especially in government projects, to ensure that the lowest bidder wins the contract.
-This rules out any manner of fraud or biases in awarding the contract so that eventually, price is the ultimate equalizer.
+This rules out any fraud or biases in awarding the contract so that price is eventually the ultimate equalizer.

-However, on private projects, there is more leeway to consider other factors when choosing a winning bid.
-The price always acts as a tie-breaker when contractors have comparable bids.
+However, there is more leeway to consider other factors when choosing a winning bid on private projects.
+The price always acts as a tie-breaker when contractors have equal bids.

 4. Contract Formation